dentech-floss/orm/README.md

     // in-memory database for testing (and create the table) orm := orm.NewSQLiteOrm(&orm.OrmConfig{})

-    if err := orm.GetMigrator().AutoMigrate(&model.Clinic{}); err != nil {
+    // ...or use the Gormigrate support as described above... if err := orm.GetMigrator().AutoMigrate(&model.Clinic{}); err != nil {
         panic(err)
     }